 April is National Child Abuse Prevention Month

-During April, FCCS will work to raise community awareness about child abuse and to educate the public on how to prevent child maltreatment.
-The agency will host the annual Child Abuse Prevention Breakfast and participate in the Pinwheels for Prevention and Wear Blue public awareness campaigns.
-Click here to learn more about agency events and campaigns.
+During April, FCCS is working to raise community awareness about child abuse and to educate the public on how to prevent child maltreatment.
+FCCS participated in the Pinwheels for Prevention and Wear Blue campaigns.

 If you suspect a child is being abused, call the 24-hour Child Abuse Hotline at 614-229-7000.